 Laschet has somehow escaped criticism for opposing gay marriage.

 Merz is more Atlanticist than European, but he supports a European army.
-His free-market, small-government politics feel out of tune with the times, which could have something to do with the fact that he’s been out of politics for a decade.
+His free-market, small-government politics feel out of tune with the times, which may have something to do with the fact that he’s been out of politics for a decade.

 Norbert Röttgen, the party’s foreign-policy spokesman in parliament, is a Rhineland politician of the old school: Atlanticist, anti-Russian, pro-EU, consensus-oriented, a little bland.
 Which I think is fine, but voters aren’t impressed.
 When Röttgen ran for Laschet’s current job in 2012, he lost to the Social Democratic incumbent, Hannelore Kraft, by a margin of 13 points.
 He is behind in the polls.